 Translated from Norwegian.
 See original article by Henriette Slaatsveen on amta.no

-20 Aug 2019 – Oslo, Norway – It’s not every day that you make Chinese friends at school.
-But these Heer School fifth graders did, on their second day of school.
+20 Aug 2019 – Oslo, Norway – It’s not every day that you make Chinese friends at school, but fifth graders at the Norwegian Heer School did on their second day of school.

 “Chinese writing is really hard.
 I’m impressed that they can read and write it,” says Torjus Ingebretsen (10).